madmaxgrey/Preshyons-Modpack/README.md

 • extract it to any where you want it
 ____________________________________________________________________
 There are 2 ways to download my Modpack
-1. Click CODE at top right of page and click Download ZIP
-2. Click link below to download it from google drive
+1. Click link below to download it from google drive

 [Preshyon's Modpack](https://drive.google.com/file/d/1t3xGe9ldNEpQG-DTFzmrnOrHPyaiLXbW/view?usp=sharing)